 DMH developed the Mental Health Media Guidebook for Mississippi Journalists.
 It was created as a tool and resource to help Mississippi journalists in their effort to seek truth and provide a fair and comprehensive account of events and issues involving mental health.
-The brochure informs journalist that they can provide a valuable public service by helping increase understanding and awareness of mental health and suicide prevention.
-In FY21, DMH will work with media outlets and journalism programs throughout Mississippi to distribute the guide and bring awareness to help Mississippi professionals and student journalists navigate in the covering of mental illness and suicide.
+The brochure informs journalists that they can provide a valuable public service by helping increase understanding and awareness of mental health and suicide prevention.
+In FY22.
+DMH will work with media outlets and journalism programs at Mississippi colleges and universities to distribute the guide and bring awareness to help professionals in the state and student journalists navigate in the covering of mental illness and suicide.